diogoseca/judy-tqs/README.md

 ## How to compile and test

-Open your terminal a type:
+Open your terminal and type:

 * ```make Cli```  to test project Cli (org.apache.commons.cli, version 32f)
 * ```make Gson``` to test project Gson (com.google.gson, version 15f)